paquettm/420-302-VA_A23/Adruino_IDE_ESP32_dependencies.md

       ```
       https://dl.espressif.com/dl/package_esp32_index.json
       ```
-      If there is already other text there, you may separate different URLs with a comma, `http://example.com/resouces.json, http://newexample.com/other_resource.json`
+      If there is already other text there, you may separate different URLs with a comma, e.g., `http://example.com/resouces.json, http://newexample.com/other_resource.json`

    d.
 Click "OK" to save the preferences.